ham2k/polo.ham2k.com/content/en/docs/polo-features/callsign-notes/index.md

 ![Step 3](./step3.png)

 #### Step 4:
-In the Custom window, provide a name for your files and paste the url for the file into the Location field
+In the Custom window, provide a name for your files and paste the url for the file into the Location field.
+The resource provided from a Cloud service must be granted _public access_ or _shared with everyone_.

 ![Step 4](./step4.png)